- Share this article on Facebook

 Lest Fox employees take any of this personally, the memo added, “We anticipate the WGA will continue hosting rallies such as this at other studio locations in the weeks to come.”

 The rally is expected to start at 10 a.m. and run until 12:30 p.m., the studio said.

-Fox-produced series “How I Met Your Mother” is slated to wrap production on the lot today as its supply of available scripts runs dry, and other series also continue in production on the lot, including “Journeyman,” “Bones” and “Shark.”
-Most series have later call times of noon or so on Fridays, so heavier-than-normal picketing would be especially disruptive then.
+Several TV shows, including the Fox-produced series “How I Met Your Mother,” are slated to wrap production on the lot today as their supply of available scripts runs dry, and other series also continue in production on the lot, including “Journeyman,” “Bones” and “Shark.”
+Most series have later call times of noon or so on Fridays, so even heavier-than-normal picketing would be especially disruptive then.

 Yet if the WGA rally seemed sure to cause some anxiety on the lot, there also appeared to be signs that its planning was taxing those trying to mount the event.

 Many of the guild’s media alerts have been rather last minute ever since negotiations with the studios began in July.
 Of course, coordinating press stunts involving celebs on picket lines can be tougher than herding cats, but generally speaking an early and detailed media alert produces the broadest coverage.